 Becoming part of a new community

-Coming from a tight-knit community, arts student Hine Parata-Walker was relieved to find a strong sense of belonging at Victoria.
+Coming from a tight-knit community, arts student Hine Parata-Walker was relieved to find a strong sense of belonging at Victoria University of Wellington.

 Hine is in her third year of studying towards a Bachelor of Arts with majors in Māori Studies and Political Science.